chainloaded/chainloaded/README.md

 ## Hi there 👋

-I'm an graduate InfoSec student from Germany with a passion for systems programming, OS and firmware security architecture, reverse engineering, offensive security and malware research.
+I'm a graduate InfoSec student from Germany with a passion for systems programming, OS and firmware security architecture, reverse engineering, offensive security and malware research.

 If you'd like to reach out, feel free to add me on Discord (never_unsealed)!